Tinnitus Retraining Therapy: A Critical Review

 Combination Hearing AidsMany hearing aids can be programmed to generate white noise at the mixing point.
 This way you get both amplification and masking while wearing hearing aids.
 Using a hearing aid allows you to accurately produce mixing point matching.

 External Sound MachinesThis is the use of conventional sound generators.
 Most options these days include settings where you can choose the color of noise (ie pink noise or brown noise) or select from nature sounds (rain, ocean, etc.).
-Here the masking noise is coming from external sound, rather than an ear-level device.
+Here the masking noise is coming from external sound, rather than sound into the ear canal.

 Sound therapy device options in TRT.